 Saxon Harbor is located on Lake Superior's Oronto Bay in Wisconsin.
 The location includes a marina and a campground that were rebuilt after a devastating 2016 storm.

 The new marina features 81 seasonal slips, plus transient slips, with water and power also available to boaters.
-Besides a boat launch, there is also a kayak launch.
-A park includes picnic tables and playground equipment.
+Launches for boats and kayaks are available.
 The campground is expected to open for the season in May, with 31 RV sites and five walk-in tent sites noted for reservation.
 Restrooms, showers and a dump station also are available.
-The harbor, park and campground are located on the north end of County A, off Wisconsin 122, north of U.S. 2 in Saxon.
 Campground and marina reservations can be made at ironcountyforest.org.
 For more information, call the Iron County Forestry and Parks Department at 715-561-2697.